aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/network-ports.md

         validate_state: <bool>

         # Controls LLDP topology validation performed by the `anta_runner` role.
-        # - When set to `false`, LLDP validation is disabled for the interface.
-        # - When set to `true`, LLDP validation is enabled without enforcing peer availability checks.
-        # - When not defined, the peer is treated as an AVD-managed device and the validation additionally verifies that the peer device is deployed and the peer interface is not shutdown.
+        # - Unset (Default): The peer is treated as an AVD-managed device.
+Validation is performed only if the peer is deployed (`is_deployed: true`)
+        # and the peer interface is not administratively shutdown.
+        # - `true`: Forces validation.
+Use this for connected endpoints not managed by AVD.
+        # - `false`: Disables validation for the interface.
         validate_lldp: <bool>

         # PREVIEW: This option is marked as "preview", meaning the data models or generated configuration can change at any time.